 Frugal Tip: The carcass (not the vegetables) can be used up to two times.
 If you didn’t get much gel the first time then it won’t be as good for a second use as there won’t be any nutritional benefits.
 Note that even if you did get a good gel the first time around, the second time you use a carcass for broth you won’t get as much gel.

-6 Ways to Preserve Bone Broth and Stock
+6 Ways to Preserve Bone Broth & Stock

-- Refrigerator – In the fridge for up to six months by Diana at My Humble Kitchen I love this method because it doesn't require any canning or freezing.
-But you have to make sure your broth has enough of a certain thing to make this safe and to work.
+- Refrigerator – Store broth in the fridge for up to six months.
+I love this method because it doesn't require any canning or freezing.
+But you have to make sure your broth has enough of a certain thing to make this safe and work.

-- Dehydrating – It's a liquid, so this seems a little weird, but you can totally dehydrate it at home for a bone broth powder.
+- Dehydrating – It's a liquid, so this seems a little weird, but you can totally dehydrate broth at home for a bone broth powder.

 - Freezing – You can freeze your broth, but I'm not always the best at planning ahead and sometimes forget I need to thaw it out until the moment I need it.
 That's really inconvenient so I prefer the fridge or pressure canning, but if you're a bit better at planning than me, the freezer works as well.
-Just remember, it's a liquid and though Mason jars are fine to freeze, the stock will expand and sometimes jars crack when thawing.
+Just remember, it's a liquid, and though Mason jars are fine to freeze, the stock will expand, and sometimes jars crack when thawing.
+When filling your jars, use a straight sided jar, if possible, or fill the jar and keep the liquid one to two inches below the shoulder of the jar.

 - Pressure Canning – Canning broth and stock is something you must do in a pressure canner to be safe.
 You also need to make sure you skim off the fat before canning.
-The fat is thick and the heat can't penetrate through it as well to make sure it's heated high enough to be safe.
+The fat is thick, and the heat can't penetrate through it as well to make sure it's heated high enough to be safe.
 Check out my video tutorial and blog post on how to can bone broth in a pressure canner and what pressure canning does to bone broth.
+Pro Tip: If you've added vegetables to your broth, you must increase the processing time to 60 minutes for pints and 75 minutes for quarts.

 - Freeze Drying – Continue cooking down your broth (simmer it with the lid off) until it concentrates.
 Pour the broth into your trays and freeze-dry it.
 Right now Harvest Right is offering an incredible deal through November of $500 OFF!